 A global nonprofit, the Jane Goodall Institute is committed to increasing the understanding, welfare and conservation of apes and improving the planet.
 Specifically, the charity supports conservation efforts in East Africa and the Congo Basin.

 Some of the charity’s projects include 3.4 million acres of habit covered under Conservation Action Plans, 130 community programs and 290 chimpanzees and gorillas under care in a sanctuary managed or supported by the nonprofit.
-Founded in 1977, JGI’s U.S. headquarters is located in Vienna, Virginia.
+Founded in 1977, JGI’s U.S. headquarters is located in Vienna, Va.
 Donations help protect chimpanzees and conserve natural resources.

 16. Pollinator Partnership